Cyphershadow24ar/Leet-Code/README.md

 8. Minimum Number of Operations to Move All Balls to Each Box
 9. Number of Subsequences that satisfy the given Sum Condition
 10. (594) Longest Harmonious Subsequence
+11. (1353) Maximum Number of Events That Can Be Attended
-11. (1394) Find Lucky Integer in an Array
+12. (1394) Find Lucky Integer in an Array
-12. (1865) Finding Pairs With a Certain Sum
+13. (1865) Finding Pairs With a Certain Sum
-13. (3330) Find the Original Typed String I
+14. (3330) Find the Original Typed String I
-14. (3333) Find the Original Typed String II
+15. (3333) Find the Original Typed String II
-15. (3304) Find the K-th Character in String Game I
+16. (3304) Find the K-th Character in String Game I
-16. (3307) Find the K-th Character in String Game II
+17. (3307) Find the K-th Character in String Game II